Saggi432/strimzi-kafka-k8s/README.md

 # strimzi-kafka-k8s
-Template files for kafka connect(ors) on eks, examples from https://github.com/abhirockzz/strimzi-kafka-connect-eventhubs have been taken
+Template files for kafka connect(ors) on eks/ubuntu-vm

 # Using Kafka-cli